-Varying levels of coverage of different data sets.
-E.g POS at store level, FB at DMA, TV at
+- Varying levels of coverage of different data sets.
+E.g POS at store level, FB at DMA, TV at National level.

 Apart from these, the model also accounts for various other factors influencing Incremental Sales such as seasonality and weather to reduce attribution errors, the impact of multiple Campaigns running at the same time with same audiences, halo and synergy effects.

 Scalability: An effective model is also built to process historical data every time the pipeline runs.
 The model accounts for different types of datasets that would be needed for different types of sales and campaign strategies.

 A powerful MTA model falls short in its ability to solve the marketer’s attribution challenges in the absence of intuitive dashboards.
 Dashboards complete the model’s ability to guide the marketer in the direction where the marketing dollar is performing at its best.
 A good dashboard helps the marketer with:

 - Better understanding of marketing tactics & campaign performance

 - In depth analysis – slice and dice